SallaApp/Salla-CLI/README.md

 ### Login

-To communicate with your Salla Partners Apps, you will need to be authenticated.
+To communicate with your [Salla Partners Portal](https://salla.partners/) Apps, you will need to be authenticated.
 To do so, run the following command:

 ```bash
 salla login